 Gloucestershire Target 2020 is funded through the European Regional Development Fund.
 The project offers up to 5 days energy efficiency consultancy to 200 small and medium-sized businesses (SMEs) in Gloucestershire.
 The grants will contribute 35% to...

 Link to Energy is a network of over 100 installers and suppliers that are able to provide all things energy efficient to householders, small businesses and community groups in Gloucestershire, South Gloucestershire and surrounding areas.

 Our Future’s People is a sustainable energy project for secondary schools.
 It brings together two or our most successful projects; ‘Young Energy People’ and ‘Your Green Future’, both of which have won prestigious awards for their contribution to sust...

 Warm and Well provides energy saving advice to homeowners and private renting tenants.
 It focuses on how to improve the energy efficiency of properties, and help householders reduce their energy bills.

 Unlike your average weather forecast, the WeatherEnergy project translates our everyday weather conditions into potential renewable energy, providing information on how much energy the average household solar PV and solar thermal installation might h...

-Worcestershire Target 2020 is funded through the European Structural and Investment Fund.
-The project offers up to 5 days energy efficiency consultancy to 200 Small and Medium sized businesses (SMEs) in Worcestershire and up to 35% financial assistan...
+Worcestershire Target 2020 is funded through the European Regional Development Fund.
+The project offers up to 5 days energy efficiency consultancy to 200 small and medium-sized businesses (SMEs) in Worcestershire and 35% financial assistance to help ...